xiaohuzhang19/HCIGatech/README.md

 ## Introduction

-This is the final project report for the OMSCS Program Human Computer Interaction class took in Fall 2022.
-I performed an analysis related to the Twitter Space function.
+This is the final project report for the OMSCS Program Human Computer Interaction class(CS6750) I took in Fall 2022.
+I performed a cognitive analysis of the user interface related to the Twitter Space function.

+The requirements of the project can be found in https://omscs6750.gatech.edu/fall-2022/project/

 The final grade for this project is 100/100.
-The high-level executive summary can be found below.
+A high-level executive summary was detailed found below.

 #### Executive Summary